OfficeDev/office-js-snippet-explorer/README.md

 - [Word](http://officesnippetexplorer.azurewebsites.net/#/snippets/word)
 - [Excel](http://officesnippetexplorer.azurewebsites.net/#/snippets/excel)

 IntelliSense is enabled so that you can see which properties and methods are available on each object.
-We highly suggest that you run this sample in Excel and Word after you browse the available snippet.
+We highly suggest that you run this sample in Excel and Word after you browse the available snippets.
 The next two sections will show you how you can make this add-in available in Excel and Word.

 ## Run OfficeJS Snippet Explorer in Excel 2016